Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

 [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 - This tool was used to validate and check the integrity of the CSS File included in my project.

+    Results for the validity of the CSS can be found [here](documentation/snapshots/css-validation-doc.png)

 [W3C Markup Validator](https://validator.w3.org/#validate_by_input)
 - This tool was used to validate the HTML Files in my project and checks for any warnings and errors.
 As there are a lot of HTML files included within my project.
 I have tested the integrity myself to know there are no errors or bugs, but I have included the test results of